 Series/The Sentinel: Blair Sandburg, M.A., anthropologist; "strictly an observer."
 Tell that to Garrett Kincade, among others.

 The Everyman Hero archetype from Feng Shui was built with this kind of character in mind.

 A common thread in the Fallout and and The Elder Scrolls games.
 The player character is usually a normal vault dweller or prisoner thrust into legend.
 The Fallout 3 classes, in particular, tend to be especially harmless, like the uber deadly Marriage Counselor.
 Of course, you don't have to be a badass to save the world.
 Or at least, you don't have to start out that way.

 Gordon Freeman from the Half-Life franchise is the Trope Namer, from the G-Man's quote about him above.
 Ordinary scientist of theoretical physics, forced to become a One-Man Army against a horde of alien gribblies.
 And not only does he kill the aliens, he also kills most of the military force sent to contain the situation.
-Interestingly enough, in Half-Life 2 Gordon is actually a subversion; the G-Man himself has purposefully left Gordon at a specific place and time, rather than Gordon falling into it by accident or chance.
+Interestingly enough, in Half-Life 2, the situation is a subversion, as the G-Man himself has purposefully left Gordon at a specific place and time, rather than Gordon falling into it by accident or chance.
 He's still really not supposed to be there and not at all prepared for the situation — thus The G-Man's quote.
 Then again, if you think of it as Gordon just continuing where he left off, the trope is still being played as straight as before.